CiphAnonStudios/Links/README.md

 Hello this is CiphAnon Studios Full Library of Website Links And More

- To Keep All Websites Un-Blocked up my Bookmarklet Bypass Script
+ To Keep All Websites Un-Blocked use my Bookmarklet Bypass Script

  - replace the url with the url you would like to use at the f.src="" area